Callaway Corvette SC627

-For 2014, the Chevrolet team has introduced the most sophisticated, most feature-packed Corvette to date.
-Since Spring of 2013, during Callaway’s earliest days evaluating the “C7″ at the GM Tech Center, we knew that we were witnessing something very special.
-Direct fuel injection, continuously variable valve timing and advanced engine management control architecture were just some of the techniques added for the 2014 model.
-The new features help allow the Callaway-supercharged LT1 to produce over 620 horsepower and 600 lb-ft of torque in development testing, exhibiting flawless transition into and out of positive manifold pressure.
-(Callaway Corvette power rating to be announced following final powertrain calibration in May 2014.)
-Fuel economy is practically unchanged from stock as active fuel management and modulated supercharger valving sense operating conditions and respond accordingly.
+Without question, the Chevrolet team has sculpted the seventh-generation Corvette into the most sophisticated, most feature-packed Corvette produced to date.
+Direct fuel injection, continuously variable valve timing and advanced engine management control architecture are just some of the techniques applied by the folks at GM.
+The new technology helped Callaway engineers produce breathtaking power from the 6.2L LT1: 627 hp at 6400 rpm and 610 lb-ft of torque at 4400 rpm, with seamless transition into and out of positive manifold pressure.
+Fuel economy is practically unchanged from stock as active fuel management and modulated supercharger inlet valving monitor driving conditions and respond accordingly.

-No one-off tuner cars here, all Callaways are assembled to precise engineering specifications by our expert technicians.
+In contrast with one-off “tuner” cars, all Callaways are assembled to precise engineering specifications by our expert technicians.
 That’s one reason why Callaway can provide the most comprehensive standard warranty among all specialty manufacturers, and an optional 5 year/100,000 mile Extended Powertrain Service Contract.
 It’s also why organizations like NADA include Callaway as its own marque in their price guides.
-Like all Callaway cars and trucks, Callaway Corvettes are sold by a select group of Authorized Callaway/Chevrolet Dealers, the best dealers in the business.

 - Supercharger-Surround Hood Trim Ring